SanderKnape/blog/content/post/installing-private-git-repositories-npm-install-docker.md

 }
 ```

 Again, be sure to change the git repository to your own.
-Now, run `npm install`, and the repository should succesfully download.
+Now, run `npm install`, and the repository should successfully download.

 With all of this setup, let's see two different methods for how we can install this private git repository with `npm install` in a Dockerfile.

 ## Docker Buildkit

 The first method uses the [Docker Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/).
-This is a relatively new way for building Docker images with advantages such as better performance and more features.
+This is a relatively new way of building Docker images with advantages such as better performance and more features.
 One of those new features is the `--ssh` flag, which allows you to forward your SSH agent to the Docker container.
 What is great is that no keys are copied to your Docker image.
 During the SSH connection, Docker simply uses your local SSH agent which keeps your key in memory.
-There is therefore no way for your key to end up in one of your Docker layers.
+There is therefore no way for your key to be exposed in one of your Docker layers.

 These new features are currently available under an `experimental` flag.
 We are going to create a Dockerfile in the same location as the `package.json`, and build this Dockerfile with the following command:

 `DOCKER_BUILDKIT=1 docker build --ssh github="$HOME/.ssh/github" -t ssh-test .`

-First of all, the `DOCKER_BUILDKIT=1` flag enables the use of the new features.
+First of all, the `DOCKER_BUILDKIT=1` flag enables the use of new features.
 You can also add the following to the `/etc/docker/daemon.json` file so that you don't always need to type this part:

 ```json
 {